ice-lab/icestark/README.md

 ### Compatibility

-`icestark` supports coexistence of different versions of react, it is recommended to use react version 15+ , react-router version 4+
+`icestark` requires the use of react version 15+, supports framework application and sub-applications using different versions of react

 ## Getting Started